 These high production standards are unparalleled within the life science marketplace.

-Give Your Cells a Competitive Edge with NutriStem® Cell Culture Media
+Give Your Cells a Competitive Edge with Biological Industries NutriStem® Cell Culture Media

-As mentioned, successful culture of stem cells requires optimized protocols that incorporate high quality, xeno-free reagents.
-While mesenchymal stem cell (MSC) research represents a rapidly progressing area of medicine, clinical applications remain limited by xeno-contamination during the in vitro derivation and propagation phases.
+As mentioned, a successful culture of stem cells requires optimized protocols that incorporate high quality, xeno-free reagents.
+While mesenchymal stem cell (MSC) research represents a rapidly progressing area of medicine, clinical applications remain limited by xeno contamination during the in vitro derivation and propagation phases.

-For this reason, BI developed its MSC NutriStem® XF Medium as a defined, serum-free, xeno-free culture medium to promote optimal growth and expansion of human mesenchymal stem/stromal cells (hMSC) derived from a variety of sources, including but not limited to:
+For this reason, BI developed its MSC NutriStem XF medium as a defined, serum-free, xeno-free culture medium to promote optimal growth and expansion of human mesenchymal stem/stromal cells (hMSC) derived from a variety of sources, including but not limited to the following:

-Importantly, hMSCs cultured in MSC NutriStem® XF Medium maintain proper fibroblast-like cell morphology, tri-lineage differentiation potential, and demonstrate normal hMSC marker profiles and karyotypic stability over long-term culture.
+hMSCs cultured in MSC NutriStem XF medium maintain proper fibroblast-like cell morphology, tri-lineage differentiation potential, and demonstrate normal hMSC marker profiles and karyotypic stability over long-term culture.
 They also show superior proliferation and self-renewal potential in comparison to serum-containing media and other commercial serum-free media.

-In summary, the following traits make BI’s MSC NutriStem® XF ideal for isolation and growth of hMSCs.
-It is:
+In summary, the following traits make BI’s MSC NutriStem XF ideal for isolation and growth of hMSCs.

 As hMSC clinical trials continue to multiply in number, it is clear that this new serum-free (SF), xeno-free (XF) culture system optimized for hMSC isolation and expansion will greatly facilitate the translation of hMSC research into clinically relevant therapies.